thomasmckay/trebuchet/README.md

     rvm use jruby-1.7.3
     rvm gemset use trebuchet --create

-  2. Once rvm is setup, go into the trebuchet git repo and run
+  2. Once rvm is setup, go into the trebuchet git repo and run:

     bundle install

   3. If performing any tests that require a working manifest (such as the content performance test), place your manifest in ./data/manifest.zip